Incinerator x MADA Talk Series: Grounds for Risky Play

 Talk 1: Grounds for Risky Play

-The Playground Project Melbourne, curated by Gabriela Burkhalter, presents four types of playground design around the world during the past 100-years: Sculpture, Landscape, Adventure and Activism.
-This event explores seminal Melbourne-based case-studies with a mission to inspire bold and brilliant playground designs to come.
+The Playground Project Melbourne, curated by Gabriela Burkhalter, presents four types of playground design during the past 100 years: Sculpture, Landscape, Adventure and Activism.
+This event explores seminal Melbourne-based examples with a mission to inspire bold and brilliant playground designs to come.

-Nelson's Nature Play, Royal Park.
+Nature Play at Royal Park.
 Courtesy City of Melbourne.

 The Ringtails Playground, designed by BoardGrove Architects, (new commission).
 Incinerator Gallery, Aberfeldie (rendering), 2025.